kschrenk/cv.kilianschrenk.com/README.md

 # cv.kilianschrenk.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is my personal cv app.
+See the live version on [cv.kilianschrenk.com](https://cv.kilianschrenk.com).
+The App was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts